sameone-nobady/recast-post-processing/README.md

 ## ✨ Features

+- **Force LLMs to comply with strict rules:** Make models respect character personalities, speech, complex prose styles, world rules & systems, banned words/behavior or anything else you may want them to!
 - **Multi-Pass Pipeline:** Chain multiple prompts together.
 E.g., Pass 1: "Verify character behavior", Pass 2: "Enhance prose".
 - **Customizeable Passes** Make any prompt for any kind of work, including spicing up the text or adding HTML or XML tags.
 - **Reliable Bans** Ban words, phrases or character behaviors with context awareness and without lobotomizing your model's creativity.